howerj/forth-cpu/readme.md

 for the H2 core.
 This should speed up development a lot.
 * A graphics mode for the VGA core could be made, this would allow address the screen as an array of pixels.
+* The block RAM is allows for 18-bit access, look into this, perhaps the instruction set could be extended - or parity bits used.
+* Trap on overflow of underflow of stack.
+* Add instructions for setting the control registers
+* It might be worth replacing GHDL with another simulator as it is becoming more difficult to use.

 ## Ideas